cyrlop/pi-zero-ticker/README.md

 ## Tested hardware
 This was designed for a Raspberry Pi zero W and a display of type [Inky pHAT 2.13" EPD](https://shop.pimoroni.com/products/inky-phat?variant=12549254938707) (black and white version)

+## Full installation guide

+This guide assumes you use the hardware from the "Tested hardware" section and might differ if you use other things.

+1. Plug screen on GPIO headers

+2. Install OS on SD card (I used Raspberry OS 32-bit Lite)
+    - For headless set-up, enable `ssh` and Wi-Fi following [these steps](https://www.raspberrypi.org/documentation/computers/configuration.html#setting-up-a-headless-raspberry-pi).

+3. Enable SPI
+    - Add this line to `/boot/config.txt` and reboot:
+    ```
+    dtparam=spi=on
+    ```

+4. Update system and install required libraries
+    ```bash
+    sudo apt update
+    sudo apt dist-upgrade
+    sudo apt install git python3-pip libatlas-base-dev libopenjp2-7 libtiff5
+    ```
+5. Get the code following the steps from the "Installation" section

+6. Create a service to run script at startup:
+    - Copy the service file from `misc/ticker.service` to `/lib/systemd/system/ticker.service`
+    - Give proper permission:
+    ```
+    sudo chmod 644 /lib/systemd/system/ticker.service
+    ```
+    - Enable service and reboot
+    ```
+    sudo systemctl daemon-reload
+    sudo systemctl enable ticker.service
+    sudo reboot
+    ```
+    - Troubleshoot with `sudo journalctl -u ticker`